 - Odorless and undetectable by pests when applied as directed

 - Lasts up to ten years when left undisturbed

 - Contains a naturally derived active ingredient

 - EPA-registered product

-- Packaged in a 3 oz puffer bottle for convenient application
+- Packaged in a recyclable puffer bottle for easy application

 Active Ingredients: Silicon dioxide as amorphous silica